-MS3.1 Water depth - In pools with water depth 3 feet, 6 inches to less than 4 feet at the starting end, the swimmer must start from the deck or from within the water.
-[USMS 107.2.3A(2); USA-S 103.2.3A]
+- MS3.1 Water depth-In pools with water depth 3 feet, 6 inches, to less than 4 feet at the starting end, the swimmer must start from the deck or from within the water.
+USMS does not have a rule for teaching racing starts or certifying swimmers for proficiency at performing racing starts.
+[USMS 107.2.3A(2); USA-S 103.2.3A and 103.2.2] - MS3.2 Lane numbers-The lanes shall be numbered from right to left as the swimmers face the course from the starting end of the pool except when the event starts at the turn end of the course (no change in lane numbering so that the lanes are numbered the same at both ends); mandatory for all meets.
+[USMS 107.4.3; USA-S 103.5.3]